-Rosé is rapidly becoming the tipple of choice for many wine drinkers, shaking off its frivolous associations and for-the-girls reputation.
+Rosé wine is rapidly becoming the tipple of choice for many wine drinkers, shaking off its frivolous associations and for-the-girls reputation.
 As noted by The Drinks Business: “Rosé wine has undergone a consumer revolution over the past decade”, stating that, while it accounted for just 7% of sales in 2017, “value sales of rosé are growing faster (+5%) than volume (+4%) – a trend that has continued for the past five years.”

-But while many Brits love a glass of the pink stuff, and are better-versed about rosé than ever before, there is still a lot that people don’t know about the drink.
-This includes what exactly the beverage is and how it is made, which we’ve sought to clarify in this piece.
+Drinks House 247 have put together this guide to explore what exactly the beverage is and how it’s made.
 And if reading all about rosé works up a thirst, be sure to check out our rosé collection, and get a bottle delivered to your door within 30 minutes.

 All wine gets its colour from the skins of the grapes it is made from.
 However, unlike white wine, which is made from white grapes, and red wine, which is made from red grapes, there is no such thing as a pink grape.

 The grapes’ skins, which impart flavour and tannins into the wine, may be left on or taken off at this point, depending on the type of wine being made, and the method used.
 The length of the fermentation period is also contingent on the kind of wine being made — more on how this relates to rosé later.

-However, unlike with red wine, the skins are only left to soak for a short amount of time so that the juice doesn’t turn too red — this can be for anywhere between six to 48 hours, in comparison to weeks or months for red wine.
+However, unlike with red wine, the skins are only left to soak for a short amount of time so that the juice doesn’t turn too red.
+This can be for anywhere between six and 48 hours, in comparison to weeks or months for red wine.

 Similar to the skin contact method, pressing also keeps the grape juice in contact with the skins for a limited time.
 However, instead of allowing the juice to soak and gain colour, the grapes are immediately pressed to remove the skins, just like how white wine is made.

 This is then vinified separately as a rosé, while the remaining juice continues to vinify into a more concentrated red wine.
-The run off method results in a darker rosé, which may not be to everyone’s taste.
+The run-off method results in a darker rosé, which may not be to everyone’s taste.

-This involves stacking up the grapes in a tank so that they get naturally crushed under their own weight, creating juice in a similar way to the method of pressing rosé grapes.
+This involves stacking up the grapes in a tank so that they get naturally crushed under their own weight, creating juice similar to the method of pressing rosé grapes.

 Comments will be approved before showing up.